-In this space several basic questions remain unanswered, such as i) are locals or academic experts more knowledgeable about the causal effects of interventions, and ii) what empirical strategies can be employed to extract the most information about the effects of these interventions ex-ante?
+In this space several basic questions remain unanswered, such as 1) are locals or academic experts more knowledgeable about the causal effects of interventions, and 2) what empirical strategies can be employed to extract the most information about the effects of these interventions prior to launch?

-Copyright 2021.
+Copyright 2023.
 All Rights Reserved

 Design & Dev by Wonderland Collective